MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 That's great—we'd love to hear your thoughts.
 [Submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

+### I have an existing bot built on Microsoft Bot Framework and Azure Cognitive Services.
+How do I leverage Dynamics 365 Virtual Agent for Customer Service?

+Dynamics 365 Virtual Agent for Customer Service is built on Microsoft Bot Framework.
+Organizations with existing bots can leverage [Bot Framework’s dispatch tool](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch) ([see example](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs)) to seamless integrate the two product offerings.
+We strive to enable developers to a no-cliff bot building experience by seamlessly integrating into [Bot Framework’s Skill platform](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0) in an upcoming release.

 ## Bot creation and environments